On Wednesday, the Michigan Wolverines became the latest Big Ten team to be struck by the COVID-19 pandemic.

 The matchup against Maryland was the team’s last scheduled game of the season in Michigan.
 The Wolverines lost all three home games, and failed to cover in each, marking the first time in program history Michigan has not recorded at least one home win.

 The Wolverines have failed to cover in their last five games of the season, giving them a 1-5 record against the spread this year.
 Michigan’s only cover came in the 49-24 victory over Minnesota in the season-opener as the Wolverines entered as 3-point favorites.
-Since then, sports bettors suffered losses backing the Wolverines the rest of the season.
+Since then, users of Michigan sports betting istes suffered losses backing the Wolverines the rest of the season.

 Michigan’s latest loss was a 27-17 defeat to a previously winless Penn State squad that got off to the worst start in school history.
 Michigan was gashed on the ground for 254 yards with Penn State averaging 5.1 yards per attempt.